kristov/visicalc.pl/README.md

 	operations:
 	  [ 10 + 20 ] == hex: 0x1e  bin: 0b11110  dec: 30

 This makes it easy to copy intermediate and final results in whatever base representation you need.
-The most important feature for me was being able to feely mix different formats in input:
+The most important feature for me was being able to freely mix different formats in input:

 	> 12 + 0b0100 - 0x0a
 	values: